-1 Issuer Eskan Bank B.S.C (c) 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) Not applicable 3 Governing law(s) of the instrument All applicable laws and regulations of Kingdom of Bahrair Regulatory treatment 4 Transitional CBB rules CET1 5 Post-transitional CBB rules CET1 5 Eligible at solo/group/group & solo Solo & Group 7 Instrument type (types to be specified by each jurisdiction) Equity Share 3 Amount recognised in regulatory capital (Currency in mil, as of most recent reporting date) BD 108,300,000 9 Par value of instrument BD 100 10 Accounting classification Shareholder equity 11 Original date of issuance 1979 , 2011 12 Perpetual or dated Perpetual 13 Original maturity date No maturity date 14 Issuer call subject to prior supervisory approval No 5 Optional call date, contingent call dates and redemption amount Not applicable 6 Subsequent call dates, if applicable Not applicable Coupons / dividends 17 Fixed or floating dividend/coupon Dividends as decided by the shareholders.
-18 Coupon rate and any related index Not applicable 19 Existence of a dividend stopper Not applicable 20 Fully discretionary, partially discretionary or mandatory Fully discretionary 21 Existence of step up or other incentive to redeem No 22 Noncumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger (s) Not applicable 25 If convertible, fully or partially Not applicable 26 If convertible, conversion rate Not applicable 27 If convertible, mandatory or optional conversion Not applicable 28 If convertible, specify instrument type convertible into Not applicable 29 If convertible, specify issuer of instrument it converts into Not applicable 30 Write-down feature No write down feature 31 lf write-down, write-down trigger(s) Not applicable 32 If write-down, full or partial Not applicable 33 If write-down, permanent or temporary Not applicable 34 If temporary write-down, description of write-up mechanism Not applicable 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) Not applicable 36 Non-compliant transitioned features No 37 If yes, specify non-compliant features Not applicable
+1 Issuer Eskan Bank B.S.C (c) 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) Not applicable 3 Governing law(s) of the instrument All applicable laws and regulations of the Kingdom of Bahrain Regulatory treatment 4 Transitional CBB rules Common equity Tier 1 5 Post-transitional CBB rules Common equity Tier 1 6 Eligible at solo/group/group & solo Solo & Group 7 Instrument type (types to be specified by each jurisdiction) Equity Share 8 Amount recognised in regulatory capital (Currency in mil, as of most recent reporting date) BD 108.3 9 Par value of instrument BD 100 10 Accounting classification Shareholders' equity 11 Original date of issuance 1979,2011 12 Perpetual or dated Perpetual 13 Original maturity date No maturity date 14 Issuer call subject to prior supervisory approval No 15 Optional call date, contingent call dates and redemption amount Not applicable 16 Subsequent call dates, if applicable Not applicable Coupons / dividends 17 Fixed or floating dividend/coupon Dividends as decided by the shareholders.
+18 Coupon rate and any related index Not applicable 19 Existence of a dividend stopper Not applicable 20 Fully discretionary, partially discretionary or mandatory Fully discretionary 21 Existence of step up or other incentive to redeem No 22 Noncumulative or cumulative Non-cumulative 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger (s) Not applicable 25 If convertible, fully or partially Not applicable 26 If convertible, conversion rate Not applicable 27 If convertible, mandatory or optional conversion Not applicable 28 If convertible, specify instrument type convertible into Not applicable 29 If convertible, specify issuer of instrument it converts into Not applicable 30 Write-down feature No 31 If write-down, write-down trigger(s) Not applicable 32 If write-down, full or partial Not applicable 33 If write-down, permanent or temporary Not applicable 34 If temporary write-down, description of write-up mechanism Not applicable 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) Not applicable 36 Non-compliant transitioned features No 37 If yes, specify non-compliant features Not applicable